surfalytics/data-projects/de-projects/11_end_to_end_de_project_with_aws/readme.md

 Try to follow the instructions from here - https://medium.com/@kazarmax/from-api-to-dashboard-building-an-end-to-end-etl-pipeline-with-aws-3c1f4048676d before the webinar write questions / faced issues (if there are any)

-Building an End-to-End ETL Pipeline with AWS using Adzuna public API For detailed description of the project implementation, see https://medium.com/@kazarmax/from-api-to-dashboard-building-an-end-to-end-etl-pipeline-with-aws-3c1f4048676d